Dick Francis: Collaboration

+Francis' older son, Merrick, was a racehorse trainer and later ran his own horse transport business, which inspired the novel Driving Force.

 Francis's manager (and co-author of his later books) was his son Felix, who left his post as teacher of A-Level Physics at Bloxham School in Oxfordshire in order to work for his father.
 Felix was the inspiration behind a leading character, a marksman and physics teacher, in the novel Twice Shy.
-The older son, Merrick, was a racehorse trainer and later ran his own horse transport business, which inspired the novel Driving Force.

 Father and son collaborated on four novels.
 Since his father's death, Felix has carried on to publish novels with his father's name in the title, including a return for Sid Halley (Dick Francis's Refusal, 2013).

 Honours

 Francis is the only three-time recipient of the Mystery Writers of America's Edgar Award for Best Novel, winning for Forfeit in 1970, Whip Hand in 1981, and Come To Grief in 1996.
-Britain's Crime Writers Association awarded him its Gold Dagger Award for fiction in 1979 and the Cartier Diamond Dagger Lifetime Achievement Award in 1989.
+Britain's Crime Writers' Association awarded him its Gold Dagger Award for fiction in 1979 and the Cartier Diamond Dagger Lifetime Achievement Award in 1989.
 He was granted another Lifetime Achievement Award.
 Tufts University awarded him an honorary doctorate in 1991.

 In 1996 he was given the Mystery Writers of America Grand Master Award, the highest honour bestowed by the MWA.
 In 2000, he was granted the Malice Domestic Award for Lifetime Achievement.
 He was created an Officer of the Order of the British Empire (OBE) in 1983 and promoted to Commander of the Order of the British Empire (CBE) in 2000.
 He was inducted into the prestigious Detection Club in 1966.

 Amoroso wrote in 1989, "And yet he has a keen sense of the evanescence of literary endeavors.
 'Whole months of work can be gone in four hours,' he says ruefully.
 'People say they can't put my books down, and so they read them in one sitting of four hours.'
 Francis has been long accustomed to celebrity as a British sports star, but today he is a worldwide phenomenon, having been published in 22 languages.
 In Australia, he is recognized in restaurants, from his book-jacket picture.
 He and Mary will see people reading the novels on planes and trains."

 Francis was elected in 1999 a Fellow of the Royal Society of Literature.